daniel-vainsencher/daniel-vainsencher.github.io/src/conjugate_gradient_part_1.md

 which is quite similar to their Julia version (itself very similar to the wikipedia rendition), except for being more explicit about memory usage.
 Oh, and except for the bug.

-To start, all seemed well.
+But to start with, all seemed well.

 Following IMDR, we define a struct `CGIterable` whose fields hold almost all intermediate state of the algorithm.
 A function takes a problem (in this case, \\(A,b\\)) and returns a CGIterable, for which we implement the StreamingIterator trait.

 This trait is simple, and requires us to implement two methods:
 `advance` (apply the code above to run an iteration of the algorithm) and `get` (borrowing `self`, return `Some(self)`). `get` returning the struct by reference is the main motivation to use StreamingIterator over the ubiquitous Iterator trait; it leaves any copying up to the implementor.

-The signatures for implementing a method is as follows:
+The signatures for implementing an iterative method in this style are as follows:
 ```rust
 /// The state of a conjugate gradient algorithm.
 #[derive(Clone)]